JJC1138/tiny-events/README.md

 This is important, because if you didn't add the `[unowned self]` then you'd have created a reference cycle — in this example `view controller -> observer -> closure -> view controller` — and then even if the view controller would normally have been destroyed and deallocated, it would be kept alive by the reference in your closure and you'd leak memory.

-Please see the [Automatic Reference Counting chapter of The Swift Programming Language](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html) if you'd like to know more about this subject.
+Please see the [Automatic Reference Counting chapter of The Swift Programming Language](https://docs.swift.org/swift-book/LanguageGuide/AutomaticReferenceCounting.html) if you'd like to know more about this subject.

 ## Installation

-You can add TinyEvents to your project using:
-* [Carthage](https://github.com/Carthage/Carthage): Add `github "JJC1138/tiny-events"` to your Cartfile
-* [Swift Package Manager](https://swift.org/package-manager/): Add `.Package(url: "https://github.com/JJC1138/tiny-events.git", majorVersion: 1)` to your dependencies
-* [CocoaPods](https://cocoapods.org/): Add `pod 'TinyEvents'` to your Podfile

-or just drop the [`TinyEvents.swift`](https://raw.githubusercontent.com/JJC1138/tiny-events/master/Sources/TinyEvents.swift) file into your project.
+You can add TinyEvents to your project using the [Swift Package Manager](https://swift.org/package-manager/) (or [Xcode's integration with the Swift Package Manager](https://developer.apple.com/videos/play/wwdc2019/408/)) by adding this repository to your dependencies, or you can just drop the [`TinyEvents.swift`](https://raw.githubusercontent.com/JJC1138/tiny-events/master/Sources/TinyEvents.swift) file into your project.

 ## Stability and Support

-I'm using TinyEvents in production in my app [Day Planner](https://itunes.apple.com/us/app/day-planner-organize-your-time/id1232385157?ls=1&mt=8) and I intend to keep it updated for any breaking changes in new Swift versions, but I don't have any plans for adding new features.
+I'm using TinyEvents in production in my app [Day Planner](https://dayplanner.app/) and I intend to keep it updated for any breaking changes in new Swift versions, but I don't have any plans for adding new features.
 If you'd like a slightly heavier event system with more GitHub stars I'd suggest having a look at [emitter-kit](https://github.com/aleclarson/emitter-kit) or [Observable-Swift](https://github.com/slazyk/Observable-Swift).

 Please use GitHub issues for questions, bug reports, suggestions, and patches.

 ## Frequently Asked Questions

 #### Why am I getting warnings about `Immutable value 'someObserver' was never used; consider replacing with '_' or removing it` or `Variable 'someObserver' was written to, but never read`?
 Are you storing an observer in a local variable or constant instead of in a property?
 That's fine, but those warnings are hinting at something important, which is that [the automatic reference counting system will consider unused local objects as being unnecessary and can destroy them immediately](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151207/001501.html), and your closure won't get called if the observer is destroyed.
-The solution to this is to use the Swift standard library function [`withExtendedLifetime(_:_:)`](https://developer.apple.com/reference/swift/1541033-withextendedlifetime) to tell the system explicitly that you want the observer to stay alive:
+The solution to this is to use the Swift standard library function [`withExtendedLifetime(_:_:)`](https://developer.apple.com/documentation/swift/1541033-withextendedlifetime) to tell the system explicitly that you want the observer to stay alive:
 ```Swift
 let event = TinyEvent()
 let observer = event.add {